What is business adaptability?

 - Improved employee engagement and satisfaction

 While you can gain significant benefits from agile, attaining them all at once is rare, and it’s not practical to push for them all at the same time.
 With this in mind, focus on the most important benefits for your organization, using progress measures to track, align on, and prove success.
+This will help you get the most out of any adaptive strategic execution program, even in uncertain circumstances.

 Creating agile OKRs for adaptive strategy execution